kubamaruszczyk1604/KMeansCSharp/README.md

 # C# implementation of k-means-clustering algorithm.
-The goal was to create implementation that is portable and simple, but also flexible (i.e. allows for use of custom data structures and distance calculations).
+The idea was to create a solution that is portable and simple, but also flexible (i.e. allows for use of custom data structures and distance calculations).
 To keep things simple and easy to port to other languages, no C#-specific features, nor libaries (such as Linq) were used: except for Collections.Generic.List, which could be easily replaced with any resizable container type, e.g. std::vector in C++)

 ## Description